kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 This will start an instance of Cassandra, which serves as the supported backend for Mindmaps.
 It starts also Grakn Engine, which is an HTTP server providing batch loading, monitoring and the browser Dashboard.

 {% include note.html content="**Useful commands**  <br />
-To start Grakn graph, run `mindmaps.sh start`.
+To start Grakn, run `mindmaps.sh start`.
-To stop Grakn graph, run `mindmaps.sh stop`. " %}
+To stop Grakn, run `mindmaps.sh stop`. " %}

 ## Set up Graql

-Graql is our query language, which allows you to interface with a Grakn graph.
+Graql is our query language, which allows you to interface with Grakn.
 We will start Graql and enter a few lines to check that all is working as it should.

 ```bash
 bin/graql.sh